harcomaase/happy-mrs-chicken/Readme.md

 ## current state

-You can spawn chicken by clicking or tapping; the canvas should be the full page.
+ - you can spawn chicken by clicking or tapping
+ - the canvas should be the full page
+ - the page can be installed as PWA

 Try it out here: https://harcomaase.github.io/happy-mrs-chicken/